theorlangur/dev_notes/nrf52480_zephyr/info.md

 ## Memory map of the dev board
 [here](https://learn.adafruit.com/introducing-the-adafruit-nrf52840-feather/hathach-memory-map)

+## Entering UF2 bootloader mode (USB flash disk)
+Need to pull `RST` to `GND` 2 times during 0.5 seconds.
+If the board is already in some failed state (red LED is quickly pulsing) a single bridging of `RST` to `GND` is enough to enter `UF2 bootloader` mode.

 ## How to get command line with a proper environment after installing NRF Connect DK via VSCode

-1. on the 'nRF Connect' extension tab click on 'Manage toolchains'
+1. on the 'nRF Connect' extension tab click on `Manage toolchains`
-2. select 'Open Terminal Profile' in the opened dropdown
+2. select `Open Terminal Profile` in the opened dropdown
 3. in the terminal execute (more info [here](https://docs.nordicsemi.com/bundle/nrfutil/page/nrfutil-toolchain-manager/nrfutil-toolchain-manager_0.14.1.html)):
 ```
 nrfutil toolchain-manager env --as-script > ~/path/to/env_file.sh